 Skills and knowledge

-- knowledge of different boat building methods
+- different boat building methods

 - carpentry and engineering

-- practical skills such as electrical wiring, plumbing and painting
+- electrical wiring, plumbing and painting

-- an awareness of safe working practises
+- safe working practises

-- knowledge of trends in boat design.
+- trends in boat design.

 - usually work regular business hours, but may have to work evenings and weekends to meet deadlines